19 Jan The Simple Way to Back-up your Data and Start Sleeping Easy

-- Test the backups quarterly to ensure they actually work (to make sure it actually is working)
+- Test the backups quarterly (to make sure your backups actually work)

-The ideal scenario is this, keep a local backup of everything for quick and easy restores and then an offsite backup for worst-case scenarios.
-When you have a backup solution that keeps all your data in 2 places then you’re protected in 99.999% of scenarios.
+The ideal scenario for any business that needs protection is to keep a local backup of everything for quick and easy restores and then an offsite backup for worst-case scenarios.
+When you have a backup solution that keeps all your data in 2 places then you’re protected in 99.99% of scenarios.

-Your server crashes and you only have a tape backup.
+Your server crashes and you have a tape backup.